KettleMC-Network/kettlemc-rules/README.md

    ↳ 7.2 - The requests of the team must always be followed.
    ↳ 7.3 - Evading sanctions is forbidden (ban evasion).
    ↳ 7.4 - Aiding ban evasion (borrowing accounts, spreading messages of banned persons, ...) is prohibited.
+   ↳ 7.4 - The usage of multiple accounts (discord/mincraft) in order to get an advantage is prohibited.
 ```